ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ### CLI Commands

-#### extract
+`extract`

-Extract the variable level metadata from an existing file with a specific type/format
+:    Extract the variable level metadata from an existing file with a specific type/format

-#### start
+`start`

-Start a data dictionary from an empty template
+:    Start a data dictionary from an empty template

-#### validate
+`validate`

-Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.
+:    Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.

 !!! info